wawhal/graphql-engine/community/learn/graphql-tutorials/tutorials/react-native-apollo/react-tutorial-site/content/queries/2-create-query.md

 + }
 ```

 Great!
 The query is now ready, let's integrate it with our react native code.
 Currently, we are just rendering some dummy data.
 Let us remove this dummy data and render the UI based on our GraphQL response.
-Firstly, lets import `Query` component from `react-apollo`;
+Firstly, lets import `Query` component from `react-apollo`.

 ```js